Figure 1: The 400 Blows.

 —Adrian Martin (2010: 23) [my emphasis]

 Before being frozen, framed and immortalized in the static final shot of Les quatre cents coups (1959), Antoine Doinel undergoes its antithesis—a sequence of camera movements that re-frames, follows and foregrounds his actions.
-Escaping the juvenile delinquent centre, the character runs on a rugged country road, the destination of which neither he nor we know; the camera tracks the dash laterally in a medium shot.
-Visualizing his exuberance, Antoine performs a childlike half-run, half-jump with his arms swinging unduly but in harmony with his body, as if he is ready and eager to move into a dance in a musical film.
+Escaping the juvenile delinquent centre, the character runs on a country road, the destination of which neither he nor we know; the camera tracks the dash laterally in a medium shot.
+Visualizing his exuberance, Antoine performs a childlike half-run, half-jump with his arms swinging unduly but in harmony with his movement, as if he is ready and eager to move into a dance in a musical film.
 While a number is certainly out of the question in a ‘realist’ film, the boy does perform actively and knowingly for the audience: rather than circumventing a large road sign, he chooses to lower his torso and crosses under it.
 This simple gesture not only discloses character traits, revealing the playfulness, excitement and spontaneity of Antoine but also alludes to the presence of the ‘real’ performer (Jean-Pierre Léaud), with his physical nimbleness and bodily control.

 Antoine continues to run.
-But his arms are now befittingly folded and his breathing deliberately paced.
-It is the image of a proficient long-distance runner who is saving his strength; the performer-character seems to understand that he still has a long way to cover.
+But his arm movement is now more restrained and his breathing deliberately paced.
+It is the image of a runner who is saving his strength; the performer-character seems to understand that he still has a long way to cover.
 The long take, indeed, has another minute to go: It tells nothing much but everything is tellingly told by its showing, with the running body the locus of our attentions.
 This attentiveness parallels Antoine/ Léaud’s absorption in his own action: the dash gradually becomes doubly mesmerizing, transforming from a (non-)event into a distancing Eisensteinian attraction, a revelatory ‘vertical attack’ that concerns depth, meaning and poetry.
 In other words, at a certain point during the shot, I seem to forget the runner is actually the chased, caught between a miserable past and an uncertain future in this enduring (in both senses of the word) matter-of-factness.
-Antoine’s action thus feels more like a dash (a physical activity) than an escape (a narrative event): it subtly moves into a presentation of Léaud running.
+Antoine’s action thus feels more like a dash (a physical activity) than an flight (a narrative event): it subtly moves into a presentation of Léaud running.
 Nevertheless, the scene is still an effective dramatization of the adolescent character’s disappointment and pains throughout the film—Antoine is running away from everything that upsets, oppresses and ‘criminalizes’ him, searching desperately for love, care and hopes.
 The shot, as an allegorical ‘rite of passage’, never fails to move me ‘gently’ and ‘tellingly.’
 The emotions, the feelings and the labours are all there and palpably felt.

 Reality intrudes, transforms and authenticates the narrative space: I begin to see more and more Léaud than Antoine.
 Somehow I understand it is the performer who endures the physical labour and labours the physical endurance—the performer/character duality is deeply rooted in my (sub)consciousness.
 Léaud ‘lags behind’ on screen-left (figure 1), failing to keep pace with the tracking camera (he is always placed at the centre before that [figure 2]).
 His occasionally dropped head and eyes seem to suggest a loss of confidence and vitality initially manifested.
 Instead of a cut, the shot knowingly ends with a dissolve, as if leaving the rest of the run to our imagination due to the weariness of the performer.
 The two-minute take fuses life and a performance wherein ‘the moments of the character’s life… necessarily tak[e] moments from the actor’s’, ‘palpably absorbing some of the reality of the actor’s time in its rhythms and pulses.’
 (Perkins, 1999:67-68) If the flight is unable to deliver Antoine the promised hope, it is nonetheless effective in triggering a shift in my perception of the scene, making the documentary of its actor real-ized (‘Every film is a documentary film of its actors,’ says Jean-Luc Godard).
 The action remains the same but its impact could be different.